 - 1) The standard period of membership to the Standing Panel is two years. - 2) All members of the Standing Panel are expected to actively engage and participate in validation and review activity for the duration of their membership.
-In practice, this entails making themselves available for a minimum two validation panels or one periodic review panel per academic year. - 3) Attendance at the annual Standing Panel Conference is not compulsory, however all members of the Standing Panel are expected to attend where possible to ensure that their knowledge of sector expectations and Institutional practice remains current.
+In practice, this entails making themselves available for a minimum two validation panels or one curriculum review panel per academic year.

-&lt;sup>144 Heads of Department are expected to seek Standing Panel membership as part of their academic leadership role and continuing professional development.
+108 Heads of Department are expected to seek Standing Panel membership as part of their academic leadership role and continuing professional development.